-Work backwards from total addressable market.
+Work backward from the total addressable market.

 No product has an unlimited potential market.
 So, figuring out not only who could try your product but also who might become a loyal subscriber is an essential element of every SaaS strategy.
 Knowing not only who your potential market is, but also how big that market is, is a useful step in helping you measure product-market fit.

-Enter total addressable market (TAM).
-Total addressable market is a metric you can use to estimate the size of the market (and its potential revenue) that you are targeting.
+Enter the total addressable market (TAM).
+The total addressable market is a metric you can use to estimate the size of the market (and its potential revenue) that you are targeting.
 Once you’ve identified your TAM, you can determine what percent of your TAM are customers.
 Over time, that line in the sand—the percent of TAM you serve—will theoretically increase as you get closer to attaining product-market fit.